isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 -------------

-Cool -- the top COSMIC (non-TCGA) hit is from the same tumor type!
+Cool -- the top COSMIC (non-TCGA) hit is from a very similar tumor type!
 The other close matches are all from melanoma, a cancer with a very high mutation rate which might result in "noisy" associations at this level.